Quick Links

 INVITATION TO CLASSES AT THE VILLAGE CLUB

-Those who enjoy literature will be delighted with the books chosen for The Readers and Film 101 enthusiasts will enjoy the film discussion series on the Academy Awards Feature Film winners.
+Returning by popular demand are Mah Jongg, Genealogy 101 and a hands-on cooking demonstration where each of us will have an opportunity to create our mixed berry tart with Bavarian crème topping.
+Those who enjoy literature will be delighted with the books chosen for The Readers and Speed Dating with Books.
 Knitting, bridge workshops, yoga and mat Pilates fitness classes continue to be popular, catering to multiple skill levels.
-As a reminder, business casual attire is appropriate, as is tasteful denim.

-Winter-Spring 2023 classes offer you opportunities to pause, learn, listen, and share with friends.
+Winter/Spring 2024 classes offer you opportunities to pause, learn, listen, and share with friends.
 We look forward to seeing you!

 Registration Information